ONLINE HELP

 Handle of scrollbar

-• Low byte (returned by LoWord): Method used to move the scrollbar box, in the format of an SB_XXX constant
+• Low weight (known by function LoWord): Method used to move the elevator shaft, in the form of an constant SB_XXX

 Display of context menu (WM_CONTEXTMENU)

-• High byte (returned by HiWord): Vertical position (Y) of mouse cursor in relation to the specified control or window (equivalent to MouseYPos).
+• High weight (known by function HiWord): Vertical position (Y) of mouse cursor relative to the field or window in question (equivalent to function MouseYPos).

-• Low byte (returned by LoWord): Horizontal position (X) of mouse cursor in relation to the specified control or window (equivalent to MouseXPos).
+• Low weight (known by function LoWord): Horizontal position (X) of mouse cursor relative to the field or window in question (equivalent to function MouseXPos).

-Remark: If these values are equal to -1, the context menu was opened by the Windows key for opening the context menu
+Note: If these values are equal to -1, the context menu has been opened using the Windows open context menu key.

 Handle of window or control from which the context menu is called